-Figure 12-3.
-Split Horizon Enabled in a Fully Meshed Network
+Figure 12-4.
+Split Horizon Disabled in a Non-Fully Meshed Network and the second

 NetBIOS Static Routing

 NetBIOS was developed by Sytek for the IBM PC network.
 It establishes sessions (logical connections) and allows for communication between PCs.

 The Wellfleet IPX router provides NetBIOS static routing to reduce network traffic.
 This feature is a Wellfleet enhancement to IPX routing standards.